AAPI Constitution and Bylaws

 - Voters must select three Board of Trustee candidates out of the total number of contestants for BOT election.
 The ballot will be valid only if three candidates are chosen.
 If one or two candidates are chosen, the Board of Trustees portion of the ballot will be disqualified

-- The Secretary shall assist the Vice President to prepare the list of voting members and shall certify the list of voting members, as defined in Section 10.1, on or before February 15th of each year.
+- The Vice President shall prepare and certify the list of voting members, as defined in Section 10.1, on or before February 15th of each year.

-- The elections shall be conducted by a mail ballot.
-Ballots shall be mailed on or before March 7th of each year to qualified voting members.
-As provided in Article X, Section 10.1.
-Electronic Voting in place of mail ballots can be considered if approved by the Governing Body.
+- The elections shall be conducted by a postal mail or electronic ballot or both as considered necessary by the ballot agency to conduct fair elections.
+Ballots shall be mailed on or before March 7th of each year to qualified voting members as provided in Article X, Section 10.1.

-- Only the ballots received via mail to the specified address by second Friday of April of each election year will be eligible for counting.
+- Only the ballots received via mail to the specified address or electronic process by second Friday of April of each election year will be eligible for counting.

 - The Executive Committee shall engage the services of an independent agency to conduct the election process under the supervision of the Chief Election Officer.

 - The results of the election shall be communicated by the Election Officer to the President immediately after counting the ballots.
 The President will call the candidates personally about the results.
-The President will also inform the results to the membership which will also be posted on the AAPI web site.
-This process must be accomplished by April 12th of each year.
+The President will also inform the results to the membership which will also be posted on the AAPI website.
+This process must be accomplished by second Saturday of April each year.
 All ballots should be stored until the next Election.

 - The Chief Election Officer will cast his/her vote but that vote will only be counted in case of a tie.

 - If the spouse or parent or children of an Office bearer inclusive of Executive committee or Board of Trustee is running for any election, that particular office bearer shall mandatorily recuse himself/ herself from the nomination committee, election committee and any other decision making procedures during the Election period